WQLN PBS NPR

 Live Wire is a public radio variety show hosted by Luke Burbank ("Wait Wait...
 Don't Tell Me") and taped in front of a live audience.
 The show features unpredictable conversations, hilarious stand-up comedy, and unforgettable musical performances from established acts and new talent alike.
 Now in its nineteenth year, Live Wire cultivates joy and discovery by presenting hilarious, honest, and thought-provoking conversations from riveting and unexpected voices on stage, on the radio, and beyond.

-• In this Black History Month special episode, former U.S. Poet Laureate Tracy K. Smith discusses her memoir To Free the Captives, which explores Black strength, continuance, and community by looking back at her own family’s history; poet Saeed Jones (Alive at the End of the World) unpacks the backstories behind some of his poems involving Billie Holiday, Maya Angelou, and Luther Vandross; and Ethio-Jazz musician Meklit performs the song, “I Want to Sing for Them All” as a tribute to her musical influences.
+• In this Black History Month special episode, former U.S. Poet Laureate Tracy K. Smith discusses her memoir To Free the Captives, which looks to uncover Black strength, continuance, and community by looking back at her own family’s history; poet Saeed Jones (Alive at the End of the World) unpacks the backstories behind some of his poems involving Billie Holiday, Maya Angelou, and Luther Vandross; and Ethio-Jazz musician Meklit performs the song, “I Want to Sing for Them All” as a tribute to her musical influences.